emfcamp/badge-2024-documentation/docs/using-the-badge/end-user-manual.md

 !!! note "Display not working?"

-    If your display is broken, you can acquire a new one on [Aliexpress](https://www.aliexpress.com/item/1005005936868343.html) or [Amazon](https://www.amazon.co.uk/ARCELI-Arduino-Resolution-Interface-Display/dp/B0CFXVD9HX/).
+    If your display is broken, you can acquire a new one on [Aliexpress with connector soldered on](https://www.aliexpress.com/item/1005004392903184.html) or [Aliexpress with loose connector](https://www.aliexpress.com/item/1005005936868343.html) or [Amazon](https://www.amazon.co.uk/ARCELI-Arduino-Resolution-Interface-Display/dp/B0CFXVD9HX/).

 ### 4. Flash your badge